 Technically, any security camera can act as a pet camera.
 In fact, as I review security cameras for a living and because I work from home, I settled on a pan-and-tilt security camera I recently tested to watch over my dogs.
 I have it set to record continuously, so it captures everything they do when I’m not at home.
 Thanks to its streaming feature, I can also check in on them whenever and wherever using the smartphone app.
 The two-way talk feature is also at my disposal, but I resist using it as my dogs bark like crazy when they hear me but can’t see me.

 However, there are cameras designed specifically to act as pet cameras.
 Such products usually have features aimed at letting you interact with your pets wherever you are.
 So today we’re going to assume that a pet-focused camera is what you’re after.
-First, we’ll compare three treat-tossing/dispensing pet cameras and then two interactive pet toys with pet cam features.
+First, we’ll compare four treat-tossing/dispensing pet cameras and then two interactive pet toys with pet cam features.
 At the end of this article, you’ll also find an unusual option: a smart robot that can dispense treats and play with your pets.

-Furbo vs. Petzi vs. PetChatz: Battle Of The Treat Dispensers
+Furbo vs. Petzi vs. PetChatz vs. Petcube Bites 2: Battle Of The Treat Dispensers

-Treats are clearly loved by most animals, and Furbo, Petzi, and PetChatz are all pet cameras that can either toss or dispense treats.
+Treats are clearly loved by most animals, and Furbo, Petzi, Petcube Bites 2, and PetChatz are all pet cameras that can either toss or dispense treats.
 Each has its own strengths, disadvantages, and unique features.

 Furbo has the luxury of calling itself “the world’s first treat-tossing dog camera.”
 Although it wasn’t the first treat-dispensing pet camera, it is the first one that can “toss” treats.
 You can access the treat popping feature via the Furbo app while accessing Furbo’s live camera feed.
 As a bonus, the app has a cool AR interface when tossing treats, kind of like tossing a PokéBall in Pokémon Go.